Tasteful-1/MVMZ-Crypter/README.md

 The encryption key is automatically detected and applied during this process—manual input is not required.

+But if you want to decrypt folders containing audio files, you need to include an encrypted image or the system.json file into those folders.

 3. Encryption

 Select a directory of decrypted files to encrypt them and output the results to the ``encrypted`` folder.